erin-airship/training-platform/README.md

     - Ability to create, edit, and delete a course
     - Ability to set statuses for modules
 - User Dashboard
-    - Ability for trainers to keep track of which students are in a cohort
         - What modules they've completed
         - See total completion of training plan
     - Ability for trainee to see what courses they are enrolled in and course progress